 In 1994, George Harrison persuaded Ravi Shankar to write his autobiography, to celebrate the great musician’s 75th birthday.
 Over two years later, after extensive research, interviews and writing, Raga Mala was published to great success.
 Now 23 years later, on the occasion of the centenary of Ravi Shankar’s birth, we are delighted to release the final 450 copies in this critically acclaimed edition.

-He has a remarkable story to tell, and he brings to the task the same contrasting qualities that make him as uncommon a man as a musician: that mixture of charm and candour, of dignity and humility, of deep spirituality and wide-eyed, impish fun.
+Ravi Shankar was the world’s foremost sitar-virtuoso and composer, the man christened by George Harrison as the ‘Godfather of World Music’, who spearheaded the international spread of Indian culture.
+He had a remarkable story to tell, and he brought to the task the same contrasting qualities that made him as uncommon a man as a musician: that mixture of charm and candour, of dignity and humility, of deep spirituality and wide-eyed, impish fun.

-Classically elegant in design and presented to the very highest of standards, it is a beautiful record of an extraordinary life.
+Classically elegant in design and presented to the very highest of standards, Raga Mala is a beautiful record of an extraordinary life.

 Since 1974 Genesis has created signed limited edition books on behalf of authors and artists ranging from the Beatles to Buckingham Palace.

 Genesis news and special offers direct to inbox.